-Following replies on Twitter became a lot easier as the social media giant unveiled a new feature, Conversations.
-The new feature is one of the most important Twitter has introduced in recent years, comparable perhaps to Retweet, which at first had generated a lot of criticism but which in time has become quite popular.
-Conversations view is expected to make tweets easier to follow, and by doing so to increase the Twitter user base and boost its revenues.
+Following replies on Twitter has become easier after the social media giant unveiled a new feature — Conversations.
+Conversations is one of the most important features Twitter has introduced in recent years, comparable perhaps to Retweet.
+It’s expected to make tweets easier to follow, and by doing so, increase Twitter’s user base and boost its revenues.
 In this post, you’ll learn all you need to know about Conversations.

 What Is ‘Conversations’?